-House district 18 candidates talk education, jail reform
+House District 18 candidates talk education, jail reform

-Jones’s main focus will be making sure parents are able to provide food for their children.
+Jones’s main focus will be ensuring parents can provide food for their children.

 “I know across the state, we have different food banks that funnel into different food pantries.
 If I could do something different, it would be to teach and model how food pantries can get started in communities where there are food deserts, where there is food insecurity prevalent,” said Jones.